catllian/cse15l-lab-reports/labreport2.md

     return sum / (arr.length - 1);
   }
 ```
 * Code after fixes: The change I made was creating a local int variable `averageDivisor`.
-For every loop in the for loop that adds a number to the sum to
+For every loop in the for loop that adds a "non-lowest" number to the sum to
 calculate the average, 1 is added to `averageDivisor`.
-This way, the number of numbers in the sum is accurately tracked. `averageDivisor` is then used to
+This way, the number of "non-lowest" numbers in the sum is accurately tracked. `averageDivisor` is then used to
 calculate the average value, which is returned.
 ```
 static double averageWithoutLowest(double[] arr) {